Gerald and Charlene Gallego: Charlene's release

 By 1991, Charlene had amassed enough good time credit to warrant early release, and she was due to be released on September 3 of that year, sparking criticism from Gerald's legal team.
 Charlene herself maintained that she wanted to stay imprisoned until the end of her sentence, but Nevada prison officials stated they had no choice but to release her.
 Because her plea deal stated she had to serve out the entirely of her sentence, California prosecutors planned to issue an arrest warrant for Charlene in relation to the murders of Miller and Sowers upon her release.
 To avoid this she consulted her court-appointed lawyer, who asked that she remain in prison for another six years.
 In August, the courts accepted the request, and her release date was quickly rescheduled.
 Her next scheduled release date of June 13, 1996, would too be rescheduled.

 Charlene was released on the morning of July 17, 1997, and assumed a new identity.
 She was bound by a law to register as an ex-felon in the community she chose to reside.
 She remarked to a reporter after her release that "there were victims who died, and there were victims who lived.
 It's taken me a hell of a long time to realize that I'm one of the ones who lived."
 She gave her first televised interview in February 1998 to Leeza Gibbons.
 Charlene told Gibbons she was a battered spouse and had no option but to assist Gerald in the murders, claiming "he was never away.
 I was never out of his sight once", which detective Ray Biondi clarified was not true.
-Prior to the interview airing on Gibbons' talk show Leeza, it was shown to a studio audience who booed and hissed at Charlene's assertions.
+Before the interview airing on Gibbons' talk show Leeza, it was shown to a studio audience who booed and hissed at Charlene's assertions.